SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: background error covariances
 .. index:: single: observation error covariances
 .. index:: single: covariances
+.. index:: single: 3DVAR
+.. index:: single: Blue

 We can write these features in a simple manner.
-By default, all variables are vectors, as there are several parameters to readjust.
+By default, all variables are vectors, as there are several parameters to readjust, or a discrete field to reconstruct.

 According to standard notations in data assimilation, we note :math:`\mathbf{x}^a` the optimal parameters that is to be determined by